databendlabs/databend/docs/doc/14-sql-commands/20-query-syntax/01-query-select.md

 +--------+
 ```

+### AS Keyword

-You can also alias a column to make the column name more readable and understandable in the result:
+In Databend, you can use the AS keyword to assign an alias to a column.
+This allows you to provide a more descriptive and easily understandable name for the column in both the SQL statement and the query result:

 - Databend suggests avoiding special characters as much as possible when creating column aliases.
 However, if special characters are necessary in some cases, the alias should be enclosed in backticks, like this: SELECT price AS \`$CA\` FROM ...